What is the Thoracic Spine?

 While most cases of thoracic back pain may resolve within a few weeks, the prognosis of thoracic back pain greatly depends on the underling cause and specific circumstances of your case, as well as, the method of treatment used.

-Some pain relief procedures we provide here at Florida Pain Relief Group are:
+Some pain relief procedures we provide here at Physician Partners of America are:

 - Facet denervation.
 Radiofrequency facet denervation (RFD) is a minimally-invasive surgical procedure used to treat central neck or back pain due to arthritis or injury to the facet joints.